QhelDIV/ShapeFormer/README.md

 [Hui Huang](https://vcc.tech/~huihuang)<sup>1†</sup> <br>
 <sup>1</sup>Shenzhen University, <sup>2</sup>University College London, <sup>3</sup>Hebrew University of Jerusalem, <sup>4</sup>Tel Aviv University

+## :hourglass_flowing_sand: UPDATES
+- [x] Core model code is released, please check core_code/README.md
+- [x] The complete code is released!
+Please have a try!
+- [ ] Add Google Colab

 ## Installation
 The code is tested in docker enviroment [pytorch/pytorch:1.6.0-cuda10.1-cudnn7-devel](https://hub.docker.com/layers/pytorch/pytorch/pytorch/1.6.0-cuda10.1-cudnn7-devel/images/sha256-ccebb46f954b1d32a4700aaeae0e24bd68653f92c6f276a608bf592b660b63d7?context=explore).
+The following are instructions for setting up the environment in a Linux system from scratch.
+You can also directly pull our provided docker environment: `sudo docker pull qheldiv/shapeformer` Or build the docker environment by yourself with the setup files in the `Docker` folder.

 First, clone this repository with submodule xgutils. [xgutils](https://github.com/QhelDIV/xgutils.git) contains various useful system/numpy/pytorch/3D rendering related functions that will be used by ShapeFormer.